There are many things to learn when you start woodworking. One of them is learning how to cut a square hole into a piece of wood.

 1- Square Cut in Wood with a Chisel

 The chisel is the most basic tool to use in cutting a square hole in wood.
-This is one of my favorites as it will help you get complete control over the job and the type of cut you will be making.
+This is one of my favorites, as it will help you get complete control over the job and the type of cut you will be making.

 The chisel is best used on small or thin pieces of wood that might otherwise be damaged by larger tools.

-But how you can cut the hole into the wood using the chisel – let’s take a look…
+But how can you cut the hole into the wood using the chisel – let’s take a look…

 - Place the tip of the chisel just inside a corner of the square